sudislife/Rhombus/README.md

     - For the Django backend, use `python manage.py runserver 8000`.
 4. Open the application in your browser and upload a CSV file to see the data inference in action.

+## Note
+The frontend currently does not handle the response after receiving it.
+To check the response, you can view it in the browser console.
+Additionally, the inferred data types can be viewed in the log statements of the Django backend terminal.

 ## Acknowledgements
 - [NextUI](https://nextui.org/)
 - [Django](https://www.djangoproject.com/)